seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **ANTONY**
 I shall remember:
-When Caesar says ‘do this,’ it is perform’d.
+When Caesar says 'do this,' it is perform'd.

 **CAESAR**
 Set on; and leave no ceremony out.